Minimum Reload Cost Cycle Cover in Complete Graphs: MinRC3 in Complete Graphs

 \section{\textsc{MinRC3} in Complete Graphs}

-By Theorem \ref{gua1} and Corollary \ref{gua2}, we already know that \textsc{MinRC3} problem is in general strongly \nph and not approximable within $1/\epsilon$ for any $\epsilon > 0$, even when the number of colors is $2$.
+By Theorem \ref{gua1} and Corollary \ref{gua2}, we already know that the \textsc{MinRC3} problem is \nph in the strong sense and not approximable within $1/\epsilon$ for any $\epsilon > 0$, even when the number of colors is $2$.
 In the following theorem, we prove a hardness result for complete graphs: